zer0Percent/ToKillATweetingBird/README.md

 # ToKillATweetingBird (✨Thread's Version✨)

 ToKillATweetingBird (✨Thread's Version✨) or ToKATB (✨Thread's Version✨) is a multithreaded scraper, based on Selenium, that helps you to retrieve the body content of the tweets and user profiles (now posts in X) contained within a list of tweet identifiers and a list of user names.
+In this version, you do not need to login with a Twitter account ro tun the retrieval process.

 This tool consists of two parts that are executed separately: